 Head Coach / Quarterbacks / Running Backs

-Josh Anderson begins his ninth season as the head coach at Dakota State University.
-He guided the 2016 Trojans’ squad to their first back-to-back-to-back winning seasons since 1970's.
+Josh Anderson enters his tenth season as the head coach at Dakota State University.
+He guided the 2017 Trojans’ squad to their first four-consecutive winning seasons since 1970's.

 Fourteen Trojans were named to North Star Football All-Conference Team in 2016.
 Austin Opdahl was named to NAIA Football All-American Second Team as well as the North Star Football Offensive Most Valuable Player after breaking school records in receiving.
 Anderson coached a pair of NAIA Football National Players-of-the-Week, which is the first time in school history that an athlete was named to offense (Jacob Giles) and defense (Cole Potter) in the same year.